wdoyle42/cc_earn/aefp_proposal/aefp_proposal.md

 title: Employing Machine-Learning Approaches in Predicting Incomes of Recent College Graduates
 subtitle: |
   |
-  | Proposal for ASHE 2022
+  | Proposal for AEFP 2023
 abstract: |
   \noindent Using a principled machine-learning approach, we predict recent college graduates' earnings using data from the College